-Once cheap and readily available, swamp ash became an integral part of Fender’s DNA over the decades, says Mike Born, former director of wood technology at the company.
-But earlier this year an acute shortage forced Fender to announce it would move away from using swamp ash in its famous line of Stratocasters and Telecasters—reserving the wood for vintage models only.
+But last year an acute shortage forced Fender to announce it would move away from using swamp ash in its famous line of Stratocasters and Telecasters—reserving the wood for high-priced vintage models only.
 Fender blamed the dwindling supply on longer periods of climate-fueled flooding along the lower Mississippi—which is endangering saplings and making it harder for lumber companies to reach standing trees—as well as the looming threat of an invasive tree-boring beetle.
 Another renowned U.S. manufacturer called Music Man raised similar sourcing concerns in 2019, which the company described as having “one of the worst harvests in recent history.”

 Inundation and Invasion

-Green ash is a fast-growing species, and it has adapted to seasonal flooding.
+Green ash, one particularly prized swamp tree, is a fast-growing species, and it has adapted to seasonal flooding.
 But lengthening periods of high water can still mean trouble, especially for seedlings.
 “If you're talking about an early-growing-season flood that flushes out in a couple of weeks, it's not really a problem for ash,” says Brady Self, a forestry specialist in bottomland hardwoods at the Mississippi State University Extension Service.
 But they are not geared to withstand year after year of long-duration floods.
-“If the water stays on for months and at a time when the seedlings just don't have their heads above the water, they might have trouble surviving,” Self says.
+“If the water stays on for months, at a time when the seedlings just don't have their heads above the water, they might have trouble surviving,” Self says.
 Lee Jones of J. M. Jones Lumber Company in Natchez, Miss., says he has witnessed some damage.
 “The river has been up for so long, and for so much, that it's killed a lot of the trees,” he says.

-Another threat is also lurking around the corner: the emerald ash borer.
+Another threat is also lurking: the emerald ash borer.
 The larvae of this invasive beetle, native to Asia, tunnel through wood and disrupt trees' ability to transport water and nutrients.
 Since it was first spotted in this country (in Michigan in 2002), the pest has spread to 35 U.S. states and five Canadian provinces and killed millions of native ash trees.
-“I think it's the most rapid-spreading insect we've seen attacking trees in the U.S.,” says Jennifer Koch, a Forest Service biologist.
+“I think it's the most rapid-spreading insect we've seen attacking trees in the U.S.,” says Jennifer Koch, a U.S. Forest Service biologist.

 There are a handful of options, including red alder, which is native to North America's West Coast.
-Since the late 1950s, Fender has used alderwood to make less expensive versions of many of its swamp ash guitar models.
-But many aficionados think ash wood's blond finish and open grain make for a prettier-looking instrument—and for nuanced differences in sound tonality that sets it apart from alderwood.
+Since the late 1950s Fender has used alderwood to make less expensive versions of many of its swamp ash guitar models.
+But many aficionados think ash wood's blond hue and open grain make for a prettier-looking instrument—and for nuanced differences in sound tonality that set it apart from alderwood.
 “Ash has a very fast attack.
-Think of a bright clap,” says Brian Swerdfeger, vice president of Fender's guitar-research-and-development wing.
+Think of a bright clap,” says Brian Swerdfeger, vice president of Fender's guitar R&D wing.
 “Alder has a warmer, softer attack.
 Still a clap, but it's rounder.”

-Koch and other researchers are also trying to breed green ash (and other ash species) that might resist the emerald ash borer and replace decimated tree stands.
+Koch and other researchers are also trying to breed green ash (and other ash species) that might resist the emerald ash borer and replace disappearing tree stands.
 The project will take decades, but with climate change continuing largely unabated, future flooding problems in the bottomlands are unlikely to wane.
+The plight of the trees troubles musicians as well as scientists.
 “I can adapt to a new wood,” Kotzen says.
 “But I'm much more bothered by the environmental issue.”